The top rated snow blowers by review sites are not the best snow blowers for most people.

 Here is a typical end-of-year review of the EGO Snow Thrower: ”

 “I too love cordless-the only gas equipment I have left is my lawn mower and snow-blower.
 I was eager to try this.
 However, the auger not touching the ground is a big problem for me.
 My single stage 208cc gas does and it helps pull it along.
-I have a 75ft single driveway and 200 ft of sidewalk (double lot on a corner).
+I have a 75 ft single driveway and 200 ft of sidewalk (double lot on a corner).
 It had enough juice to do it, but constantly having to push, push, push to get through the snow-it was a major workout.
 It throws the snow fine-no problem there.
 But wow-it was a major pain pushing this thing.
 We’ve had over 100 inches of snow this winter (so far), so I’m glad I returned it.”

 I’m guessing they don’t let the auger touch the ground because it would just use too much battery power…

 I also wanted the Snow Joe iON24SB-XR 80V Max to be on this list.
 But I have some real issues with how slow it travels.
 (There is a new 2017 model but I have not had a chance to check it out.
 I’m hoping the 2017 Black versions will have the speed issue fixed.)
 I have spent some time with it clearing cement, blacktop, gravel and an old, rough patio.
 It throws snow really, really well.
-It’s a very unique snow blower and very, very quiet.
+It’s a unique snow blower and is very, very quiet.
 Here is a video: Snow Joe iON 80V 2-stage tested in snow – Is it for you?.

 Honda HSS928ATD, Honda HSS724ATD, and Honda HSS1332ATD.
 Yes, the Honda 2-stage machines did not make the list and probably won’t.
 Yes, I know they have the Honda engine, everyone, raves about.
-They are just too expensive for no electric start, (a $200 option), underpowered, plug with wet snow and are using an antique track drive system (read slow).
+But, they are just too expensive for no electric start, (a $200 option), underpowered, plug with wet snow and are using an antique track drive system (read slow).
 I’ve also read the impeller/housing clearance is too tight and although it throws snow well, gravel is tearing up the housing.
 Just so you know, the models Home Depot is carrying this year do not have electric start.
 You can actually buy the Troy-Bilt Arctic Storm XP™ 34 Snow Thrower. or Ariens Deluxe 28 SHO for half the price and have a higher capacity, more heavy-duty snow blower.
 If you need a tracked machine Ariens, Troy-Bilt, Cub Cadet and Husqvarna all have competitive models.

 Poulan Pro Snow Blowers have dropped off the list.
 The snow blowers continue to be good machines but you can now buy a Husqvarna with better dealer service for the same price.
 Husqvarna and Poulan Pro are made in the same factory and Husqvarna’s have more features.